Updated: March 6, 2021

 Because a house, a car, a business, and even stock investments are but tools or stepping stones that will help her to attain the things that really matter.

-For example, if she finds happiness and fulfillment in traveling, then giving priority towards buying a house won’t really help her achieve that.
+For example, if she finds happiness and fulfillment in traveling, then giving priority to buying a house won’t really help her achieve that.

 Instead, she should learn to save and invest so she can grow a travel fund.